teffi/mfh-github/README.md

 Take a peek at the GitHub Community and their repositories.

 https://github.com/user-attachments/assets/7128351b-79ca-4643-af11-e22e3eabba87

 ## Running instructions
 Requirement: **Github Personal Access Token**.
+Please generate your own *fine-grained personal access tokens* **🚨IMPORTANT:
+To run the app in Xcode, open the the project and replace the token in `RootView.swift`**

 Please generate your own *fine-grained personal access tokens*

-**🚨IMPORTANT: To run the app in Xcode, open the the project and replace the token in `RootView.swift`**

 ```
     // RootView.swift